 Because this is an investing for beginners series (check out my last post on stocks), today we’re going to cover a different market – the currency market.

 You might not believe this – the stock market is actually one of the smallest markets out there!
 That’s why some large investment funds (hedge funds, banks, etc) need to trade currencies – the stock market is just not big enough to absorb all their cash!
 On the other hand, the currency market is huge – trillions of dollars are traded every day, meaning that there is massive liquidity in this market.
-There are several ways to trade Forex, directly, via spread betting or CFDs thanks to platforms like CMC Markets, even buying physical currencies, although you wouldn’t be able to trade on margin.
+There are several ways to trade Forex, directly, via spread betting or CFDs, even buying physical currencies, although you wouldn’t be able to trade on margin.

 The Difference Between Currency Trading and Investing in Stocks

 When you’re investing in stocks, you’re making an absolute bet.
 You’re betting that the price will go up (or down, if you’re shorting a stock.
 “Shorting” is a concept we’ll cover later on).

 Currencies, on the other hand, is a relative bet.
 You’re betting that one currency will perform better relative to another country’s currency.
 Here’s an example.
 Let’s look at a hypothetical situation involving the world’s two dominant currencies: the Euro and the USD (U.S. dollar).

 - Euro goes up, but the USD goes up even more.
 Thus, relative to the USD, the Euro weakened.